 At Franche we believe that every child has the right to feel safe and protected.
-We take our safeguarding responsibilities seriously and maintain an attitude of 'it could happen here'; we are committed to promoting the well-being of children and staff, including their physical health and mental well-being.
+We take our safeguarding responsibilities seriously and maintain an attitude of 'it could happen here'; we are committed to working within multi-agency partnerships to promote the well-being of children, including their physical health and emotional well-being.
 We work hard to maintain a climate in which staff, pupils, parents, carers and governors feel able to articulate concerns comfortably, safe in the knowledge that early help and effective action will be taken to support the family.

 Our Safeguarding and Child Protection Policy applies to all adults, including volunteers working in or on behalf of Franche Community Primary School.
-We expect everyone working in or for our school to share responsibility for keeping children safe from harm and abuse and to report concerns to one of our DSLs.
+We expect everyone working in or for our school to share responsibility for keeping children safe from harm and abuse and to report concerns to the DSL and/or DDSLs.
 Together we must ensure that all children, their families, our staff and our community feel safe, valued and cared for at all times, and are nurtured to thrive to be the best they can be.

-Franche Community Primary School Safeguarding/Child Proctection policy draws upon duties conferred by the Children Acts 1989 and 2004, The Children and Families Act 2014, S175 of the 2020 Education Act, The Education (Independent School Standards) Regulations 2014 (for independent schools ), the Non-maintained Special Schools (England) Regulations 2015 (for non-maintained special schools) and the guidance contained in Working Together to Safeguard Children 2018, and Keeping Children Safe in Education 2023
+Franche Community Primary School Safeguarding/Child Proctection policy draws upon duties conferred by the Children Acts 1989 and 2004, The Children and Families Act 2014, S175 of the 2020 Education Act, The Education (Independent School Standards) Regulations 2014 (for independent schools ), the Non-maintained Special Schools (England) Regulations 2015 (for non-maintained special schools) and the guidance contained in Working Together to Safeguard Children 2023, and KCSIE 2024